cdl-geneseo/geneseo-dictionary/V/Vanilla.md

 # Vanilla

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vanilla

 Created by  Unknown User (mr38) on Nov 02, 2020

 Adjective- Used to describe something or someone that is ordinary, boring, or uninspiring.
 Based on vanilla ice cream being seen as a very normal flavor.Last week’s class lecture was really exciting, but this one was a little vanilla for me.(Rockwell, U-Z, 2020)